gitlabhq/gitlabhq/doc/administration/high_availability/nfs.md

 ## AWS Elastic File System

-GitLab does not recommend using AWS Elastic File System (EFS).
+GitLab strongly recommends against using AWS Elastic File System (EFS).
+Our support team will not be able to assist on performance issues related to file system access.

 Customers and users have reported that AWS EFS does not perform well for GitLab's use-case.
 There are several issues that can cause problems.
 For these reasons